-You can reach well defined, highly specific groups of users on LinkedIn, whether Sage accounts users, individuals interested in health and safety, or financial directors in the UK.
-If you are able to define your favourite kind of customer, then you may be able to reach them by advertising on LinkedIn.
+You can reach well defined, highly specific groups of users on LinkedIn, target users by job title, experience and industry and more.
+If you are able to define your target audience, then you may be able to reach them by advertising on LinkedIn.
+It’s worth creating a LinkedIn advertising account and explore who you can target.

 How does LinkedIn Advertising Work?

 First, you create your ad.
-Or better yet, you create up to 15 versions of your ads that LinkedIn will test, and you can learn which ads perform best.
+Or better yet, you create multiple versions of your ads that LinkedIn will test, and you can learn which ads perform best.

 - Job function